Mark-MDO47/RubberBandGun/sounds/README.md

 ## Attributions and Licensing

-Here are the Creative Commons licenses in the non-speach sound files I used:
+Here are the Creative Commons licenses in the non-speech sound files I used:

 | Tag | Name | URL |
 | --- | --- | --- |